 You’re running at a good pace, listening to music with a good beat, taking deep breaths, feeling the strength and energy in your body, and it feels good.
 Sure, it hasn’t been easy getting to this point, but you’re here now, and you feel pride in what you have accomplished by challenging yourself.
 You’re in flow.
 Whether you reach the experience of flow through recreational activities or work, it involves becoming so absorbed in what you are doing that you lose all track of time.

 Mihaly Czikszentmihalyi, one of the co-founders of Positive Psychology, wrote the book “Flow: the Psychology of Optimal Experience.”
 He also gave a TED Talk, “Flow, the Secret to Happiness.”
 He describes flow as “being completely involved in an activity for it’s own sake.”
 The time we spend in flow is an important component of happiness.

 10 ways to increase the time spent in flow:

 2. Find and use your strengths.
-Strengths include natural talents, skills you’ve developed, and character strengths that are important to you.
-The free ebook, How to Start a Fire (pdf) includes ways to identify strengths, and you can explore in more detail with the “Gain Incredible Focus with a Personal Mission Statement” course at Udemy.
+Strengths include natural talents, skills you’ve learned, and personal qualities or character strengths that are important to you.
+The free ebook, How to Start a Fire (pdf) includes ways to identify strengths.

 3. Try new activities you might like and expand your comfort zone.
 While you might try different recreational activities, flow often comes while we are working on something.
 Savor the activity itself while engaged in it.